*** This is an Add-On licensed feature. Please contact us at firstname.lastname@example.org to know how to avail it.

 The percentage value is calculated based on the following methods:

 In this method, the system calculates the Cycle Time distribution of Done or Archived cards, for each card type.
 It identifies the percentage confidence value from the Cycle Time distribution, say 80%, and uses that value to compute the Forecast Date of completion of a new card.

 For example, if you have 60 User Story cards and 90 Defect cards that are either archived or moved to or beyond Done column, then the Forecasting method will calculate the 80% value of Cycle Time distribution of each of those Card Types, independently.
 This value will then be used to compute the Forecast Date for any new Defect or User Story card on the Kanban Board.

 Note 1: For Basic Cycle Time Forecasting calculation, SwiftKanban does not predict an Expected Date of Completion if there are less than 50 cards of a particular card type that have been Archived or Done.

 Note 2: The default confidence percentage considered by the system is 50%, but you can change it to any percentage as per your system characteristics.

 - While calculating the cycle time, the system takes into account all the cards ranging between the start and end column across multiple lanes in your Board who might have:

-- Been archived from any column beyond (to the right) the Done Column Type
+- Entered, exited, or moved beyond (to the right) the Done Column Type

 You must have the Admin or Manager access to enable this Forecast Date field via the Board Editor.